kylianmanzini/DAI-LABO_HTTP/README.md

 docker exec -i $(docker ps -a -q --filter ancestor=dai/apache) bash -c " cd .. && cd .. && cd .. && cd etc/apache2 && cat apache2.conf"
 ```

-It is a bit to big to type, so we used a ``run.sh`` to do things faster with docker.
+It is a bit to big to type, so we used a ``run.sh`` script to do things faster with docker.
 You can learn the usage just below.

 ## How to use run.sh